 If you want, specify the model arguments and the Simulation mode.
 All simulation modes work with model variants.
-For more information, see Parameterize Model Variants and Referenced Model Simulation Modes.
+For more information, see Parameterize Model Variants and Simulate Model Reference Hierarchies.

 If you want to add more variant choices, click the Add a new variant button .

-After you have specified all you referenced models and added all your variant choices, click OK.
+After you have specified referenced models and added variant choices, click OK.

-For next steps, see Activation States of Variant Choices.
+For next steps, see Working with Variant Choices.

 You can disable model variants without losing your variant settings.
 After you enable variants, they remain enabled until you explicitly disable them.

 Hides and ignores the content of the Variant choices section of the dialog box

 Retains the active variant as the model name

 Ignores subsequent changes to variant control variables and other models, other than the current model

 Right-click the block and select Block Parameters (ModelReference) to open the block parameters dialog box.